 For Jones, the photos represent the story of the Berkshires through an era of change, as well as a document of its beauty.
 They are also a collection of personal memories for her, and as such, the process has given her the opportunity to recollect and reflect, as well as begin to understand the scope of her output over a 20-year period.

 "There are times that I can sit and I can look at a photo and remember taking it," she said.
-"I remember how I was feeling, so it's
+"I remember how I was feeling, so it's been very nostalgic for me to be going through all these photos."

 What distinguishes Jones' show from most gallery presentations of photography is her role as a photojournalist.
 The images she takes are immediate, her craft unfolds in the moment, and the result can be mix of her own decisions on subject matter and outside influences.
 Any given image might depend on the unexpected events of the day, or even the concerns of someone else -- some of the photos are complimentary to stories by reporters or directions by editors, and Jones' role is to create an image that expands on those as well as stands on its own.